bazenkov/neuro-raai/README.md

 ## References
-A good introduction in biological mechanisms underlying brain functions Nicolls J.G. et.al.
+A good introduction in biological mechanisms underlying brain functions:

+Nicolls J.G. et.al.
 From Neuron to Brain, 5th edition.

 Recent advances of neuromorphic hardware are reviewed in:

 Davies, M., Wild, A., Orchard, G., Sandamirskaya, Y., Guerra, G. A. F., Joshi, P., ... & Risbud, S. R. (2021).
 Advancing neuromorphic computing with Loihi: A survey of results and outlook.
 Proceedings of the IEEE, 109(5), 911-934.

 ### Models of biological neurons and networks